metal-stack/metal-roles/control-plane/roles/logging/README.md

 | `namespace` | Namespace of the event                                              |

 Alloy watches events in all namespaces, which requires cluster-scope RBAC.
 The Alloy Helm chart includes the required `events` rule in its default `rbac.rules`, so no additional configuration is needed.

+`loki.source.kubernetes_events` uses Alloy's built-in clustering to elect a single leader across all DaemonSet pods — only that leader actively watches the events API and ships events to Loki.
+The other pods stand by and take over if the leader is restarted or evicted.
+Without this, every DaemonSet pod would independently watch the same events API and produce N duplicate copies in Loki (one per node).
+Clustering is enabled in both the River config (`clustering { enabled = true }` on the events source) and the Helm values (`alloy.clustering.enabled: true`).

 ## Meta-monitoring